grz0zrg/fas/README.md

 * 0: none
 * 1: bitcrush (Bitdepth / Sampling rate : B component [0, 1] / A component [0, 1])
-* 2: tanh waveshaping (Wave 1 / Wave 2 : B component [0, 1] / A component [0, 1))
-* 3: noise (B added white noise factor to sine wave phase, maximum defined by command-line parameter)
+* 2: noise (B added white noise factor to sine wave phase, maximum defined by command-line parameter)

 Any combination of these can be applied to each partials with real-time parameters change.
 This feature may allow to easily add character to the additive sound.